SSdmk/DE2-FM_Radio/README.md

 1.  **User Inputs:** The system processes inputs from **4 tactile buttons** (for seeking, mute, power, and favorites) and a **Rotary Encoder** (for smooth volume control and fine-tuning).
 2.  **Tuner Control:** The MCU sends commands directly to the Si4703 module (e.g., "tune to 94.8 MHz" or "find the next strong station").
-3.  **Data Display:** The MCU reads the current status from the tuner (frequency, signal strength) and any available RDS data.
+3.  **Data Display:** The MCU reads the current status from the tuner (frequency, signal strength).
 It then displays this information in real-time on an OLED display.

 The result is a compact, accurate, and user-friendly FM receiver.